nextcloud/documentation/admin_manual/configuration/configuration_automation.rst

 SQLite Database
 ~~~~~~~~~~~~~~~
-With the configuration below the "Finish setup" screen still will ask for data directory and admin credentials settings.
+Using the following parameter settings, the "Finish setup" screen requests data directory and admin credentials settings.

 .. code-block:: php